caaaan/dither-cam/readme.md

     *   For *Floyd-Steinberg*, a scale > 1 uses a downscale-dither-upscale approach: the image is first downscaled by the scale factor (using `Image.Resampling.BOX` averaging), the standard dithering algorithm is applied to the small image, and the result is upscaled back to the original size (using `Image.Resampling.NEAREST` to preserve blocks).
 *   **Image Resizing:** Image previews in the GUI are dynamically resized using PIL's `thumbnail` method to fit the allocated space in the labels.
 The actual dithering and saving operations are performed on the contrast-adjusted image data at the selected effective scale.

-## Building the Application

-To create a standalone executable (.exe on Windows, .app on macOS) that can be run without installing Python or dependencies, you can use the included `build_app.py` script.

-1.  **Prerequisites:**
-    *   Install PyInstaller: `pip install pyinstaller`
-    *   Create icon files named `ditherer.ico` (for Windows) and `ditherer.icns` (for macOS) from an image and place them in the same directory as the script.
-2.  **Run the build script:**
+## Motivation & Future Thoughts

+> I started this project after seeing someone sell a dithering software for 35$.
+Its very fucking slow btw I'm thinking of implementing it another way so that maybe I could use it with live images.
+    pip install Pillow numpy     *(Note: Tkinter (ttk) is usually included with Python standard distributions.
+If you encounter `_tkinter` errors, especially on macOS, ensure your Python installation includes Tk support.)*    pip install Pillow numpy
+    **Note on Tkinter/Tk Support:**
+    Tkinter is part of the Python standard library, but it requires the underlying Tcl/Tk libraries to be installed on your system.
+Most standard Python distributions (from python.org, macOS default, Windows, Conda) include this.

+    However, if you are using a minimal installation or certain Linux distributions and encounter an error like `ModuleNotFoundError: No module named '_tkinter'`, you might need to install the Tk support libraries manually:

+    *   **Debian/Ubuntu Linux:**
         ```bash
-    python build_app.py
+        sudo apt-get update && sudo apt-get install python3-tk tk-dev
         ```
-This script will automatically detect your operating system, clean previous builds, and run PyInstaller with the appropriate settings (including the correct icon file) to create the application bundle in the `dist` folder.
-You must run this script on the target OS (run on Windows to build for Windows, run on macOS to build for macOS).

-## Motivation & Future Thoughts

-> I started this project after seeing someone sell a dithering software for 35.
-Its very fucking slow btw I'm thinking of implementing it another way so that maybe I could use it with live images.
+    *   **Fedora/CentOS/RHEL Linux:**
+        ```bash
+        sudo dnf install python3-tkinter tk-devel  # or yum install
+        ```
+    *   **macOS (Homebrew Python):** Homebrew usually installs `python-tk` automatically with Python.
+If you face issues, try reinstalling Python (`brew reinstall python@<your_version>`).
+The default macOS system Python typically includes Tk.
+    *   **Windows:** Tkinter support is typically included with official Python installers.

+    After installing these system libraries, you might need to recreate your virtual environment or reinstall Python itself in some cases.